 The Meemic Foundation offers a variety of grant opportunities designed to assist educators.
 These funding opportunities are designed to fund innovative programs, events or projects that will significantly enhance students’ classroom experience.

 In the case of Ms. Gartland, Pamela Harlin, Administrator of The Meemic Foundation, worked to help her project come to life.
 Pamela’s desire is to make all educators aware of the wonderful opportunities available for project funding through The Meemic Foundation.

 A 16-year veteran at Meemic Insurance Company, Pamela is proud to be associated with the educational community through Meemic, a company that serves the educational community exclusively “from partnership to protection.”
 Adds Ms. Harlin, “Serving educators is all we do — and it’s all we want to do!”

 Your Partner in the Educational Community

 Meemic is committed to giving back to the educational community that we proudly serve.
-Since 1992, The Meemic Foundation has provided financial assistance to schools and educators in the form of grants, impacting over 1.5 million students!
+Since 1992, The Meemic Foundation has provided financial assistance to schools and educators in the form of grants totaling nearly $1.5 million!